Xorlent/Windows-SRP-Policy-Generator/README.md

 ### Where do I get the Unique GPO ID?
 - Open Group Policy Management, select the GPO in question, click on the "Details" tab and find the "Unique ID" entry.

+### The policy is not working/applying
+1. Ensure the group policy is applying as expected to the user/computer as scoped
+2. Verify you are not also applying AppLocker policies to the machine, as this results in the SRP entries being completely ignored [Microsoft Doc](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh994614(v=ws.11))

 ### Disclaimer
 This tool generates a random identifier for each SRP entry.
 There is an infinitesimally small chance of an identifier value created by this script overlapping an existing SRP identifier.